Seagate/S3-Kinetic/README.KINETIC.md

        Notes:
        If any openssl error, copy the below files to albany-minio:
          * certifcate.pem, private_key.pem from kineticd
-         * contents inside /metadata.db/
+         * contents inside ./metadata.db/users.json
        If any Store Corrupt Error
-         * ISE the drive using s3test/ISE and restart minio ./ISE 127.0.0.1
+         * ISE the drive using s3test/ISE or python instant_secure_erase  and restart minio ./ISE 127.0.0.1

     C. USING s3cmd commands to test.